-Usually, this will happen while accelerating or going uphill, and it will occur in lower gears.
-In most cases, the driver will be able to perform manual gear changes.
+Usually, this will occur in lower gears while accelerating or going uphill.
+In most cases, the driver can perform manual gear changes.

-- Clogged solenoids or worn valve body, causing intermittent transmission fluid pressure losses.
+- Clogged solenoids or worn valve body can cause intermittent transmission fluid pressure losses.
 Depending on the affected solenoids, this may prevent gear engagements.
 Replacing the valve body with solenoids solves the problem.

 No reverse gear

-- Fractured reverse drum or worn piston that engages it usually happens when driving for a longer time with band anchor stud removed.
-The free-spinning that happens generates friction and heat, which deteriorates drum and piston assembly.
+- A fractured reverse drum or worn piston that engages it usually happens when driving for a long time with the band anchor stud removed.
+The free-spinning generates friction and heat, deteriorating the drum and piston assembly.

 Rattle or judder during accelerations